-We welcome all, and we mean ALL!
-Jesus admonishes us to love God and our neighbor, and warns us not to judge.
+We love all people unconditionally, and we mean ALL!
+Jesus encourages us to love God and our neighbor, and warns us not to judge.
 This is part of our Reconciling commitment as a congregation.
 Therefore, Onalaska UMC welcomes all the same people that God welcomes…

 God welcomes little children and old folks.

 God welcomes healthy people and sick people.

 God welcomes people of all races and cultures.